Fight-or-flight response

 A dog and a cat encountering each other, expressing the fight (top) and flight (bottom) response simultaneously.

-The fight-or-flight or the fight-flight-freeze-or-fawn (also called hyperarousal or the acute stress response) is a physiological reaction that occurs in response to a perceived harmful event, attack, or threat to survival.
-It was first described by Walter Bradford Cannon in 1914 to which he referred to as "the necessities of fighting or flight" in 1915.
+The fight-or-flight or the fight-flight-or-freeze response, also known as hyperarousal or acute stress response, is a physiological reaction that occurs in response to a perceived harmful event, attack, or threat to survival.
+It was first described by Walter Bradford Cannon in 1914 which he referred to as "the necessities of fighting or flight" in 1915.
 His theory states that animals react to threats with a general discharge of the sympathetic nervous system, preparing the animal for fighting or fleeing.
 More specifically, the adrenal medulla produces a hormonal cascade that results in the secretion of catecholamines, especially norepinephrine and epinephrine.
 The hormones estrogen, testosterone, and cortisol, as well as the neurotransmitters dopamine and serotonin, also affect how organisms react to stress.
 The hormone osteocalcin might also play a part.

 This response is recognised as the first stage of the general adaptation syndrome that regulates stress responses among vertebrates and other organisms.

 Name

 Originally understood as the "fight-or-flight" response in Cannon's research, the state of hyperarousal results in several responses beyond fighting or fleeing.
+The wider array of responses, such as freezing, flop, faint, flee and fright, has led researchers to use more neutral or accommodating terminology such as "hyperarousal" or the "acute stress response".
 This has led people to calling it the "fight, flight, freeze" response, "fight-flight-freeze-fawn" or "fight-flight-faint-or-freeze", among other variants.

-The wider array of responses, such as freezing, flop, faint, flee and fright, has led researchers to use more neutral or accommodating terminology such as "hyperarousal" or the "acute stress response".

 Physiology

 Autonomic nervous system

-The autonomic nervous system is a control system that acts largely unconsciously and regulates heart rate, digestion, respiratory rate, pupillary response, urination, and sexual arousal.
-This system is the primary mechanism in control of the fight-or-flight response and its role is mediated by two different components: the sympathetic nervous system and the parasympathetic nervous system.The fight or flight response is your body's built‑in survival mechanism.
-It kicks in without conscious thought, preparing you to either confront danger (fight) or escape it (flee).
-This acute stress response is controlled by a part of your body's autopilot system called the autonomic nervous system (ANS), which is composed of two branches: the sympathetic nervous system (SNS) activates your fight or flight response, and the parasympathetic nervous system (PNS) helps you calm down once the danger passes.
+The autonomic nervous system is a control system that acts largely subconsciously and regulates heart rate, digestion, respiratory rate, pupillary response, urination, and sexual arousal.
+This system is the primary mechanism in control of the fight-or-flight response and its role is mediated by two different components: the sympathetic nervous system and the parasympathetic nervous system.